reeshijoshi/Scalable_Project4/README.md

 2. Select S3 from the "Select Trigger" dropdown.
 3. Select the Bucket "aggregator" you just created.
 4. Click on add

+# Running the sensors

+1. Create new python files for each of the sensors viz.
+Temperature, Glucose and Pedometer and paste their corresponding codes from the repo.
+1. Open the command prompt and navigate to the folder/s containing the defined sensors.
+2. Execute a sensor using simple python command and provide as a command line argument to simulate the initial level of battery that the particular sensor has at the time of execution.